aglines-epicodus/js2-3-angular-keg/README.md

   - app/\*.js.map

 2. Run { $ git config --global core.excludesfile ~/.gitignore_global } in the console log.
+2. NOT SURE THIS WORKS -- use regular git ignore file

 3. Create project folder with the following files:
   - README.md